iPad Pro for 2018 has Face ID, starts at $799, available Nov. 7

 - Four speakers

-Apple also announced a new MacBook Air, which starts at $1,199.
-That means that the new 12.9-inch iPad Pro now costs as much as the $999 MacBook Air -- now discontinued -- reinforcing the company's desire to position its premium tablet as a true laptop replacement.
+Apple also announced a new MacBook Air, which starts at $1,199 (£1,199, AU$1,849).
+That means that the new 12.9-inch iPad Pro now costs as much as the previous-generation $999 MacBook Air, reinforcing the company's desire to position its premium tablet as a true laptop replacement.
 That noted, Apple's magnetically-attachable Smart Keyboard costs extra -- the 11-inch model is $179 and the 12.9-inch version is $199.

 Since then, the $329 iPad offered many of the features that were once exclusive to the considerably more expensive 10.5-inch Pro and 12.9-inch Pro models, which started at $649 and $799, respectively, coming in to today's event.
 With the new design and features announced today, Apple has restored some of the premium that separates the basic iPad from the Pro lineup.